 - Is there an author listed on the page?
-Does it give you links to his home page?
-Can you tell if he has good credentials for posting this information?
+Does it give you links to his/her home page?
+Can you tell if he/she has good credentials for posting this information?

 - Did you check the information you found here against your own general knowledge or knowledge of the topic gained elsewhere?
-Remember if you can find errors, there are probable more that you haven’t spotted.
+Remember, if you can find errors, there are probably more that you haven’t spotted.

 - Is the page affiliated to an organization?
 If you are looking at abortion as a topic, information obtained from NOW will be a lot different then that obtained from a site associated with National Right to Life.
 Both sites will be interested in making a point.